 I enjoy teaching because I love getting to know all the students and watch them earn their next belt knowing that I helped in mentoring them.
 When I'm watching the students it inspires me to be the best I can be.

-Instructor Allison Valencia
+Sifu Allison Valencia

 I teach because I enjoy inspiring others on their journey to becoming a martial artist.